vetlekise/python-project-template/docs/README.md

 ## Writing Documentation
 This project uses [MkDocs](https://github.com/mkdocs/mkdocs) with the [mkdocstrings](https://github.com/mkdocstrings/mkdocstrings?tab=coc-ov-file) plugin to build a full documentation website from your Markdown files and Python docstrings.
 Its configuration is stored in `mkdocs.yml`.

+### Documentation Structure
+The `docs/` directory contains the source files for your documentation website.
+- `index.md`: This is the homepage of your documentation site.
+You should edit this file to provide a general introduction to your project.
+- `reference.md`: This file is used to generate the API reference.
+The `::: your_project_name` marker inside it is automatically replaced by `mkdocstrings` with the documentation generated from your code's docstrings.

 ### Docstring Format
 The recommended format for docstrings is the **Google Python Style Guide**.
 Use sections like `Args`:, `Returns`:, and `Raises`: to ensure your docstrings are parsed correctly.